GU-CLASP/GU-CLASP.github.io/content/pages/events/seminars/2022-02-16/index.md

 ---
-presented_by: "Tal Linzen from New York University"
+lecturer: "Tal Linzen from New York University"
 title: "Causal analysis of the syntactic representations of Transformers"
 type: seminar
 date: 2022-02-16
-year: 2022
+duration: "2 hours"
-expired: true
+venue: "Gothenburg and Online"
 ---

 Abstract: